EugeneKorshenko/subkit-microservice/docs/tutorials/5mins_tutorial.md

 ```

 ### 2. Accessing Data
-You'll need a reference to access data inside your Subkit backend instance.
-Subkit references are created using a URL that specifies which data you want to access.
-We've already created a Subkit specifically for you at this URL:
+You'll need a reference to access all the data that is hosted at your Subkit backend instance.
+Basically, Subkit references are created by using a URL that specifies which data you want to access actually.
+We've already created a Subkit showcase just for you at this URL:
 https://try.subkit.io
 To complete this step, create a reference to the root of your Subkit as shown below: